FlagOpen/FlagEmbedding/docs/source/API/evaluation/mkqa.rst

 ====

 `MKQA <https://github.com/apple/ml-mkqa>`_ is an open-domain question answering evaluation set comprising 10k question-answer pairs aligned across 26 typologically diverse languages.
+The queries are sampled from the [Google Natural Questions Dataset](https://github.com/google-research-datasets/natural-questions).

 Each example in the dataset has the following structure: